andreaskatis/cgc-synthesized-fuzzers/Basic_Messaging/README.md

 ## Application information
 Basic_Messaging creates a UI that allows a user to create accounts within a messaging service and login to those accounts to send messages to other users and read, list, and delete messages sent to them.

 If the user wishes to send a message, they must first submit the name of another user.
-If that user exists, the application then asks for a message to send to them.
-If the given user does not exist, the command simply terminates back to the user menu.
+Regardless of whether or not the user exists, the application asks for a message to send, at which point the application returns to the user menu.

 If the user chooses to read or delete a message, the application lists all the messages the user has in an indexed list (beginning at 1).
 The user then gives a message ID corresponding to the index.
 If it is a valid ID, the application then displays or deletes the chosen message.